-Airborne molecular contamination- Outgassing from materials of construction in the cleanroom, wafer processing equipment, post processed wafers, and wafer environmental enclosures as well as inadequate exhaust and fugitive emissions from chemicals used in wafer processing are the main sources of AMC.
-Only in some highly congested areas, makeup air is a significant yet temporarily important source for AMC.
-Oxygen and water vapor as well as low concentration atmospheric contaminants (e.g., CO, O_3) can also be considered as part of the AMC burden.
-Acid vapors in the air have been linked to corrosion, as well as with the release of boron from HEPA filters.
-The impact of amines on Deep UltraViolet (DUV) photoresists are well known examples of AMC affecting wafer processing.
-Hydrocarbon films of only a few mono layers may lead to loss of process control, especially for front-end processes .The impact of AMC on wafer processing can only be expected to become more deleterious.
-This is not only driven by device dimensions decreasing but also by the introduction of new chemistry and recipes for future technical nodes that exhibit new defect schemes.
-Besides AMC creating defects to the wafer surface or bulk material Yield Enhancement group engages on defects or shortfalls in productivity that originate from the impact of AMC to production tools as reticles, metrology or exposure tools.
-AMC is in many cases - as for excursions - a highly dynamic phenomenon.
-AMC control deals mainly with prevention of AMC release for which a tight source control is mandatory.
-There is clearly a need for better AMC monitoring instrumentation in the clean room to measure AMC at the part per trillion level (by volume) in real time.
-Surface Acoustic Wave (SAW) devices and Atmospheric Pressure Ionized Mass Spectroscopy (APIMS) have been used to measure low level AMC, but a larger variety of on-line methods and instrumentation is needed and expected to be available in the future, see also AMC monitoring programs..

-Numerous studies related to AMC outgassing from the materials of construction of environmental enclosures and FOUPs have been performed to guide material selection for these enclosures.
-Beyond proper material choice the need for pumping and nitrogen purging of wafer environment enclosures is further investigated for critical process steps to diminish cross-over of contamination from different process steps by FOUPs.
+Airborne molecular contamination-Outgassing from materials of construction in the cleanroom, wafer processing equipment, and wafer environmental enclosures as well as fugitive emissions from chemicals used in wafer processing are the two main sources of AMC.
+Oxygen and water vapor as well as low concentration atmospheric contaminants (e.g., CO) can also be considered as part of the AMC burden.
+Acid vapors in the air have been linked with the release of boron from HEPA filters and the impact of amines on Deep UltraViolet (DUV) photoresists are well known examples of AMC affecting wafer processing.
+The impact of AMC on wafer processing can only be expected to become more deleterious as device dimensions decrease.
+There is a need for better AMC monitoring instrumentation in the cleanroom to measure AMC at the part per trillion level (by volume).
+Surface Acoustic Wave (SAW) devices and Atmospheric Pressure Ionized Mass Spectroscopy (APIMS) have been used to measure low level AMC, but low cost, routine monitoring may be required as devices approach molecular dimensions, see also AMC monitoring programs.
+Hydrocarbon films of only a few monolayers may lead to loss of process control, especially for front-end processes.
+Although numerous studies related to AMC outgassing from the materials of construction of environmental enclosures and FOUPs have been performed to guide material selection for these enclosures, the need for nitrogen purging of wafer environment enclosures is being investigated for critical process steps.
+Not all process steps will be impacted by AMC.
+For example, future lithography systems will require vacuum processing and are not expected to impose new AMC control requirements in the cleanroom environment.
 The potential for AMC to impact new processes should be considered in all process integration studies.
+A detailed definition of critical impurities is provided in AMC definitions.